 Example taken from the ampproject.org website, by the way.
 The WordPress plugin creates just that for you.

 The only thing that seems to fail sometimes is scaling.
 This is not an odd issue I think, as AMP prefers set dimensions.
 I’m sure this will be fixed over time.
 Overall this is a really nice solution for displaying galleries in accelerated mobile pages.

 When I was looking into similar plugins for Joomla! and Drupal, I found this piece of information telling me it’s coming to Lullabot’s Drupal AMP module later on.
 Weeblr released a Joomla! plugin called WbAMP, but I can’t locate any information on how it deals with images or, more specific, photo gallery handling there.
 Anyone tried this one already?

 I understand that there are things in this post you can’t ‘just’ implement like that.
 Changing every single file name to match the subject of the image is a lot of work.
 I would recommend against doing that for your existing photo galleries, but it might be something to test in future ones.
 Always add introductions to your galleries, and make sure your captions and alt texts are correct.
 Just remember that it’s the entire page you want to rank, not just that single image!

-Keep reading: Optimizing images for SEO »
+Keep reading: How to optimize your WordPress video gallery for SEO »